guybedford/amdquery/Readme.md

 }
 ```

-In this way, the require-selector module here is bypassed completely, made possible by the use of a commonly expected global.
+In this way, the require-selector module here is bypassed completely, made possible by the use of a commonly expected 'selector' global.

 Footprint and benefits
 ---